-Drosophyllum is a type of carnivorous plant having single genre, Drosophyllum lusitanicum (Portuguese sundew or dewy pine).
-It looks akin to the related group Drosera (the sundews), and to the more distant cousin Byblis (the rainbow plants).
+Drosophyllum is a type of carnivorous plant having a single genre, Drosophyllum lusitanicum (Portuguese sundew or dewy pine).
+It looks akin to the related group Drosera (the sundews) and to the more distant cousin Byblis (the rainbow plants).

 How the Traps Work

 - It catches prey with the help of pitfall traps.
 Three different sections complete the entire process; the attraction section, a slip section and the digestive section.
 Its trap is akin to pitcher plants in other species.

 - The perimeter at the opening of the trap has an inward facing spiked arrangement that enables the prey to come in, but obstructs its get away.

 - The lid above the entrance stops rainwater ingress into the pitcher, thus preventing thinning of the digestive juices.
 The partially transparent lid confuses its prey by looking like sky patches.